Sir Don McKinnon

 Sir Don was named Foreign Minister of the Year by a World Economic Forum publication in 1998 and was nominated for a Nobel Peace Prize for his work in bringing about a peaceful resolution to the decade-long civil war on Bougainville in Papua New Guinea.

-He now sits on the Board of Advisors of the Global Panel Foundation and is an Associate with the Aspen Atlantic Group in Washington DC.
+He sat on the Board of Advisors of the Global Panel Foundation and was an Associate with the Aspen Atlantic Group in Washington DC.
 Sir Don is also Patron of the New Zealand War Graves Trust, the Rutherford Foundations and Trustee of Asia Foundation.
-He has also been CEO of the Auckland War Memorial Museum and is now the Chair of Regional Facilities Auckland and the New Zealand China Council.
+He has also been CEO of the Auckland War Memorial Museum and the Chair of Regional Facilities Auckland and is now the chair of the New Zealand China Council.

 The New Zealand Government awarded him its highest honour, the “Order of New Zealand” ONZ and Queen Elizabeth II awarded Don McKinnon a Knighthood being the Knight Grand Cross of the Victorian Order G.C.V.O.